dladams/dunenoise/doc/iceberg.md

 </pre>
 This produces the plot file [dft5044.png](dft5044.png).

-The zero frequncy contributions are not shown on these plots butit is possible to make unbinned plots of the first 100 frequencies (i.e. below 200 kHz) that includes this term:
+The zero frequency contributions are not shown on these plots but it is possible to make unbinned plots of the first 100 frequencies (i.e. below 200 kHz) that includes this term:
 <pre>
 duneproc ibtaiNoiseDft/ibsetDftFmax200 iceberg005044
 duneproc ibcnrNoiseDft/ibsetDftFmax200 iceberg005044